ChHarding/PortfolioWebsite_HCI584/README.md

      ```
      pip install -r requirements.txt
      ```
+   - Update the information/files such as resume, about me, skills according to your profile.

 4. **Create the Database (if applicable)**
    This project uses a SQLite database to store the user's project information.